Siberian cat: Popularity

 Even though the Siberian was introduced outside Russia in the late-1980s, it wasn't until the mid-2010s that the Siberian breed started to gain in popularity.
 Especially at the beginning of the 2020s, the popularity of the Siberian rapidly increased worldwide.
 As a result, the Siberian cat has secured a place among the top 10 most popular breeds in various cat registries, now representing approximately 0–5% of all pedigree cats worldwide, and is particularly popular in Europe.
+(Note:

-(Note: Since 2004, the breed has been recognised for registry with the GCCF (predominantly in the UK).
-By 2022, the Siberian cat was the 9th most registered cat breed in the GCCF, while in 2012 it was still in 20th place, and in 2017 in 15th place.
+Since 2004, the breed has been recognised for registry with the GCCF (predominantly in the UK).
+By 2022, the Siberian cat (incl.
+NM) was the 9th most registered cat breed in the GCCF, while in 2012 it was still in 20th place, and in 2017 in 15th place.

-In FIFe, which is primarily active in Europe but operates in 42 countries worldwide, both the Siberian and Neva Masquerade cat breeds gained notable popularity.
+In FIFe, which is primarily active in Europe but operates in 42 countries worldwide, both the Siberian and Neva Masquerade (NM) cat breeds gained notable popularity.
 In 2023, the Siberian breed ranked as the 4th most popular, comprising 4,4% of all registered kittens that year, which translates to 4.538 cats.
-The Neva Masquerade followed closely at 9th place, accounting for 2,8% with 2.835 registered kittens that same year.
-In comparison, in 2019, the Siberian breed held the 6th position with 4,5% (4.466 cats), while the Neva Masquerade was 11th with 2,3% (2.273 cats) of registrations.
+The NM followed closely at 9th place, accounting for 2,8% with 2.835 registered kittens that same year.
+In the FIFe 2024 statistics, 3.147 kittens —representing approx. 3,3% of their total registrations— were registered, ranking them at position 8th.
+The NM was at the 9th position with 2.977 or 3,1% of all registered kittens.
+In comparison, in 2019, the Siberian breed held the 6th position with 4,5% (4.466 cats), whilst the NM was 11th with 2,3% (2.273 cats) of registrations.